 It’s Time for a Buyout

-Malcolm Baker, Xin Pan, and Jeffrey Wurgler came to another interesting conclusion in their paper, “A Reference Point Theory of Mergers and Acquisitions.”
+Malcolm Baker, Xin Pan, and Jeffrey Wurgler came to another interesting conclusion in their paper, also published by SSRN.
 Their research found that the 52-week high is the most common merger or acquisition buyout threshold price.
 If a buyout offer is higher than the 52-week high, the target company is more likely to accept the offer.

 Cause of 52-Week High Excess Gains

 Why is it that when a stock breaks through its 52-week high, it’s likely to see significant gains that outpace those of the overall market?
 Well, it all goes back to the basic human emotions of fear and greed.

 Buying a stock near resistance adds to the level of risk you accept when you make the purchase.
 As a result, when stocks are near this point, positive news is often underpriced in market reactions as investors fear a reversal ahead.